 Our Product: Trustworthy News and Information that Stir Civic Engagement

-Banyan-affiliated co-ops will be grass roots community institutions whose mission is to fulfill their communities’ news and information needs in ways that inspire and empower civic engagement.
+Banyan-affiliated co-ops will be grass roots community institutions whose mission is to fulfill their communities’ news and information needs in ways that inspire and empower community engagement.
 Their approach to the news will start with these basics:

 - Day-to-day coverage of institutions and community happenings ranging from city council meetings to school sports to business, plus features that reveal the community’s many facets and, in the time-honored tradition of community journalism, celebrate the lives of its people.
 Stories will range from the deeply serious to the light-hearted.